RedaPengam/TrackToClip/README.md

 # DJ-Tool

-Function: Copy to clipboard any track name from any Spotify playlist you like.
+At the moment only planning to make a tool for copying to clipboard track names from any Spotify playlist you like.

 ## Prerequisites